castle-engine/cge-www/pack/README.txt

   - compile program with release settings: see compile.sh scripts in program dirs
   - move executable to $EXEC_PATH/os-architecture/ defined in pack_binary.sh

-- Call pack_binary.sh and pack_pascal_src.sh with proper options.
+- Call pack_binary.sh with proper options.
   You may use do_everything_example.sh as a starting point.

   Unpack and check resulting archives: unpack, and run.